Amywow/VBA-challenge/README.md

 ---

 ## Credits
-The VBA script was created and is maintained by Chang Yu.
+The Python script was created and is maintained by Chang Yu.